artjomjuferov/imc/README.md

   It started from the first file.
 So for closest hub testing use something from the top of the first csv file.
-- Autocomplete work properly if autosuggestions appear and then you need to select one of them and then click out of the input box.
+- Autocomplete work properly if autosuggestions appear and then you need to select one of them.
+I did in that way because Geocoder does not want to search by the address it provides(probably because postcode is included).
 - I left `gmaps-auto-complete` because I wanted to use it for autocomplete, but it allowed me to make only one request per day.
 So I left it only because it makes autocomplete list readable for free.